Find Affordable College Courses

 After completing their Bachelor's Degree, agriculture graduates from SHSU carry an average student debt load of $24,798.

-Texas A&M University - College Station landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
-Texas A&M College Station is a very large public school located in the midsize city of College Station.
+Texas A&M University - College Station came in at #7 in this year’s edition of the Most Popular General Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
+Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.

 About 83% of the students majoring in agriculture at the school are women while 17% are male.